 Inflammation can also have a detrimental effect on conjunctival and corneal barrier functions and cause activation of the immune system.
 Consequently, glaucoma appears as a disease in which inflammatory processes may be present to varying degrees throughout the entire structure of the eye.

-The inflammation in retinal and optic nerve head degeneration
+Inflammation in retinal and optic nerve head degeneration

 Glaucomatous degenerative disease is characterised by a progressive loss of retinal ganglion cells (RGCs), thinning of the retinal nerve fibre layer and cupping of the optic nerve head (ONH).
 Various stimuli, including chronic mechanical stress induced by elevated IOP, hypoxia/ischemia and oxidative stress, together with deprivation of neurotrophic factors, can cause RGC dysfunction and death.
 Furthermore, it has been suggested that increased stress over a prolonged period may lead to a failure in the regulation of the local protective immune response mediated by glial cells and the complement system, leading to a process of neuroinflammatory degeneration, which contributes to disease progression.